MeznahAldossari/NanoDegree_Project/README.md

 ## Summary
 The application deployed in Heroku (and running locally) uses Auth0 authentication and RBAC to allow Create, Read, Update, Delete (CRUD) operations on movies and actors.

+## Motivation
+As part of this project, I learned python flask framework, decorators, object oriented class design.
+This application is deployed in Heroku.
+I learned Heroku deployment and also Role Based Access Control (RBAC) using Auth0.

+## Technolgies

+- Python 3.10
+- Python Flask - Web server for hosting web apps.
+- PostgreSQL - RDBMS for storing the data.
+- SQL Alchemy - Python library to communicate with PostgreSQL.
+- Heroku - Web application hosting platform.
+- Auth0 - Platform to provide authentication, authorization and RBAC.

 ## Getting Starting

 ### 1. Installing all dependencies, setting the environment variables and running the server locally